hvelarde/qa/README.rst

     Single script to synchronize i18n pot files with all translatable strings extracted form the package scripts and templates.
 Will also report any errors and suspect untranslated messages found.

-    If there is a variable "allowed-languages" with the list of languages in the buildout section, this script automatically create the initial structure of locales folder and files.
+    If there is a variable 'package-languages' with the list of languages in the buildout section, this script will create automatically the initial structure of locales folder and files.

-    We recommend to add this variable this way:
+    Use something like this:

     [buildout]
-    allowed-languages=en, es, pt_BR
+    package-languages = es, pt_BR

 `z3c.dependencychecker`_
     Checks which imports are done and compares them to what's in setup.py and